How to Install OpenJDK 25 on Debian 13, 12 and 11

 Verify OpenJDK 25 Removal

-After removal, confirm no OpenJDK 25 installation remains:
+After removal, confirm no OpenJDK 25 package remains installed:

-If other Java versions remain, the output shows whichever version is now active instead.
+If other Java versions remain, java --version shows whichever runtime is now active.

 If you configured JAVA_HOME in your ~/.bashrc file, remember to update or remove that export line after uninstalling OpenJDK 25.
 Applications relying on JAVA_HOME will fail if the path points to a removed installation.